Serhiy1/Cloud-computing-coursework---piazza/README.md

 #### API for creating and viewing posts

 **Global Rules**
-- User cannot like, dislike or comment on post that is marked as inactive
+- User cannot like, dislike or comment on post that is marked as expired
-- All Posts go inactive after an hour
+- All Posts go expired depending on the `expiredTimeHours` environment variable
-   - When attempting to interact with an inactive comment as 400 response is returned
+   - When attempting to interact with an expired comment as 400 response is returned

 - All API endpoints on /post require a jwt token from the /login endpoint
    - When attempting to interact without a token a 403 response is returned